RobotOptimist/macivor/content/blog/how-to-run-dotnet-on-binder.md

 ::: aside p-8 bg-indigo-100 p-4

-_Edit 12-6-2020:_ environment.yml will work well for most .NET tasks but is unsuitable for machine learning because of a known issue with the Linux runtime.
-The training of the model will fail with an error message citing a missing dependency of MKL.
-This dependency issue has been remedied in the Dockerfile and that will work well with machine learning.
+_Edit 12-6-2020:_ environment.yml will work well for most .NET tasks but does not work well with the Ols regression trainer because it has a depedency on the MKL library.
+Choose another regression trainer and enviroment.yml will work just fine.

 _Edit 11-25-2020:_ Someone reached out to me about this solution and pointed out that the Binder `environment.yml` file is perfectly capable of running .NET.
 I'm actually really happy that this is the case!
 It feels like .NET is a little close to the forefront there.
 However, here is a special thank you to [Dariel Dato-on](https://github.com/oddrationale)